Rouwen Hennings: Club career

 In June 2012, he signed for 3.
 Liga side Karlsruher SC for €50,000 and won promotion to 2.
 Bundesliga in his first season with the club as they finished as champions.
 Karlsruher SC made a good return to the second division finishing in 5th place as Hennings scored 10 goals in 31 appearances.
 In his final season with the club he finished as top scorer in the league with 17 goals as Karlsruher SC narrowly missed out on automatic promotion and finished in third position, qualifying for the play-offs.
 Hennings went on to score once more in the 3–2 aggregate play-off defeat to his former club Hamburger SV.
 He made a total of 102 appearances for Karlsruher SC scoring 37 goals.

 In the summer of 2015 he was in high demand across Europe, being linked with a move back for former club Hamburger SV and also to SV Werder Bremen, whilst there was also an offer from Greek side PAOK FC, where Frank Arnesen was sporting director.
 In July 2015, Football League Championship side Sheffield Wednesday had a bid rejected for Hennings, but in August 2015 fellow Championship side Burnley signed him on a three-year contract for an undisclosed fee.
 Hennings scored his first goal for the club in a 2–2 draw with Cardiff City on 28 November 2015.

 Despite having made regular substitute appearances during Burnley's Championship-winning campaign in 2015–16, he did not feature in the Premier League the following season.
 Instead, he was loaned out for the duration of the 2016–17 season, returning to his homeland to play for Fortuna Düsseldorf.
 Hennings made 30 appearances and scored nine goals as the club finished 11th in the 2.
 Bundesliga.
 On 7 July 2017, it was announced that he had returned to Düsseldorf on a permanent basis after being granted a free transfer by Burnley.

 At Fortuna Düsseldorf for the 2017–18 season, he played a key role in helping them gain promotion to the Bundesliga.

+Hennings signed for SV Sandhausen for the 2023–24 season.